orkes-io/docs/docs/getting-started/concepts/access-control-applications.md

+---
+sidebar_position: 4
+---

 # Access Control: Applications

 With [Orkes Cloud](https://orkes.io/cloud), your Conductor server may be running in a different hosted environment than your workers.
-The APIs to control/run and edit your workflows are exposed on the internet, so restricting access is is needed.
+The API endpoints to control/run and edit your workflows, and the task polling queues are exposed on the internet - so restricting access is is required.

 To ensure that all workflow executions & worker tasks are only run by authorized users, Orkes has added a layer of Access Control to all parts of the Orchestration workflow lifecycle.

 > **EVERY** connection in/out of Orkes Cloud requires an Authentication header with a JWT token.
-It will appear as `'X-Authorization:  <JWT Token>'`.
+This header has the format: `'X-Authorization:  <JWT Token>'`.

+IN this document, we will walk through the steps to create application based control of your workflows and tasks, as well as the process to generate JWT tokens for each application.

 ## Prototyping

-If you are looking for a quick way to obtain a JWT token for your application, click the account button in the upper right corner, and select `Copy Token`.
-This token remains valid for your current session in Orkes Cloud.
+If you are looking for a quick way to test on Orkes Cloud without creating an application, you can obtain a JWT token from the Cloud dashboard.
+Click the account button in the upper right corner, and select `Copy Token`.
+This token remains valid for your current session in Orkes Cloud - and has the same access as your user account.

 <p align="center"><img src="/content/img/copy_token.jpg" alt="screenshot of user menu in Orkes Cloud" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 ## Application

-In the context of Access control, an application grants generates the JWT via access keys.
-Using a generated key and secret, the JWT for access is created.
+In the context of Access control, an application is how you grant access to a workflow or task.
+Each application is able to generate one or more sets of a key and secret, and these parameters are used to generate the JWT token.

 Each application can generate one or more sets Access Keys for access control to the application.
 An application can grant access to workflows, tasks or both.